 Other common names for this family of devices includes Hybrid and Convertible.
 Most people known these devices simply as tablets with keyboards.

-Whatever you know them as, they are playing a more important role in our lives, particularly the next generation who don't know a world without Facebook, Twitter and mobile tablet computers!
+Whatever you know them as, they are playing a more important role in our lives, particularly the next generation who didn't know a world without Facebook, Twitter and mobile tablet computers!

 Here we focus on the merits of these devices and why they provide advantages over other types of machines.
 We also look at what your considerations are when buying one of these devices.